Why I'm doing this

 GitHub Pages and GFM allows me to integrate features from GitHub into my pages very simply.
-For example I can easily embed a gist in a page with a simple tag.
-And I can insert code into my pages with syntax hilighting that matches the syntax hilighting on GitHub.
-As like many developers I host my code repositories on GitHub, this makes it very easy to blog about my coding exploits.
+For example, I can easily embed a gist in a page with a simple tag.
+And I can insert code into my pages with syntax highlighting that matches the syntax highlighting on GitHub.
+Like many developers I host my code repositories on GitHub, which makes it very easy to blog about my coding exploits.

 Another interesting feature of GitHub Pages is that I can host documentation pages for my own GitHub hosted projects by using Git Submodules to embed the other github hosted repo in a subfolder of this.
 As I work on more open source projects I intend on hosting my documentation on this site using this feature.